My Top Tips To Block Out Noise In Bed

 It did get me thinking though.
 I realised that it can be noisier in the summer, both in urban areas and in the countryside where birds and other animals wake early and make all sorts of noise.

-9. Mind over noise
+Mind over noise

 It’s not impossible though, and you may find you eventually become accustomed to certain sources of noise, such as traffic, and learn to sleep with it.
-I know the steady drone of traffic isn’t the same as a party next door at 2 a.m.
+I know the steady drone of traffic isn’t the same as an unexpected party next door at 2 a.m.
 But in that case, reminding yourself that it doesn’t happen every night might be the best tactic.

-10. Body over noise
+Body over noise

 I know from spending years observing my own sleep, and how different factors impact it, that when I go to bed feeling ready to sleep, I’m much more likely to sleep through noise than when I go to sleep with excess energy I haven’t managed to burn off.